Product

 Experience

-During the visit, extraction, scale and expertise are experienced first hand.
-This builds trust by showing transparency and competency
+During the visit, expertise is experienced first hand.
+This builds trust by showing transparency.

 Engage